liangk7/CarND-Term1-Project3/writeup.md

 #### Files submitted
 - `model.py`:	utilizes a dataset of images and angles to create `model.h5`
 - `drive.py`:	demonstrates performance of `model.h5` in the **simulator**
-- `model.h5`:	file that contains information on the autonomous driving model
+- `model.h5`:	file that contains parameters of the autonomous driving model
 - `writeup.md`:	contains the information of project design and usage
 - `video.mp4`:	animation that demonstrates the `model.h5` performance